-- 1. God created each of us to have a personal relationship with Him. - a.
+1. God created each of us to have a personal relationship with Him.

+relationship with Him. created them."
+(Tanakh) a.
 He created us "in His image and likeness" in order that we might have a personal, intimate relationship with Him.
-This separates human beings from all other life forms.
-God intentionally created human beings to be a finite representative of Himself, fully capable of knowing Him, able to communicate, learn, and have a relationship with Him.

-Genesis 1:27, And God created man in His image, in the image of God He created him; male and female He created them.
-(Tanakh, 1985) 1 b.
-God is defined throughout the Hebrew Scriptures as the Creator of the heavens, the earth, and all that is in them, especially Israel!
+This separates human beings from all life forms.
+This means that God created human beings to be a finite representative of Him, fully capable of knowing Him, able to communicate, learn, and have a Genesis 1:27, "And God created man in His image, in the image of God He created him; male and female He and all that is in them, and especially Israel!